-2019 2018
+2020 2019

 \$000 \$000

+Professional fees 139 -

-Directors' fees (refer to note 9) 39 60
+Directors' fees (refer to note 9) 60 39

-Insurance 21 20
+Insurance 19 21

-Audit fees 8 8
+Audit fees 14 8

+Other expenses 2 -

-Total operating expenses 68 88
+Total operating expenses 234 68

 4. SALE AND PURCHASE OF LAND

 From time to time the Corporation may sell parcels of railway land.
 Under the lease agreement with KiwiRail Limited (part of the KiwiRail Holdings Limited Group (the Group)) entered into on 31 December 2012, the Group may identify railway land that should be sold and request the Corporation to sell it or surrender it from the lease.
 The sale proceeds are provided to the Group to support its business as the State-Owned Enterprise responsible for the financial performance of the Crown's investment in rail operations.
 The Corporation may incur an accounting loss following the sale of railway land because the value of the land is in the Corporation's asset base.